Overview

 For SaaS Founders

-Neither BirdSend nor ConvertKit is designed for SaaS companies.
-If you need Stripe integration for subscription-based automation, Sequenzy is purpose-built for that with AI sequences and unified transactional + marketing email.
+Neither BirdSend nor ConvertKit is centered on SaaS subscription billing.
+If you need Stripe integration for subscription-based automation, Sequenzy is purpose-built for that with AI sequences and unified transactional plus marketing email.

 Making the Choice

-Choose BirdSend for budget creator email with revenue tracking.
-Choose ConvertKit for creator-focused.
+Choose BirdSend for creator email with revenue tracking.
+Choose ConvertKit for visual automation, landing pages, creator commerce, and ecosystem support.
 For SaaS email with Stripe, consider Sequenzy.

 The Creator Ecosystem Battle